 Allow the mouse to recover.
-At least 22 hr is recommended.
+At least 22 h is recommended.

-Prepare L-[1-14C]leucine solution for injection and 16% (w/v) 5-sulfosalicylic acid dihydrate solution for deproteinizing plasma samples.
-This solution (SSA) should also contain 0.04 mM norleucine and 1 µCi/mL [H3]leucine as internal standards for amino acid analysis and analysis of tracer concentration in the acid-soluble plasma fractions, respectively.
-The SSA can be stored for two months at 4 ˚C.
+Prepare L-[1-14C]leucine solution for injection and 16% (w/v) 5-sulfosalicylic acid (SSA) dihydrate solution for deproteinizing plasma samples.
+In the SSA solution, also include 0.04 mM norleucine and 1 µCi/mL [H3]leucine as internal standards for amino acid analysis and analysis of tracer concentration in the acid-soluble plasma fractions, respectively.
+Store the SSA up to two months at 4 ˚C.

-Commercially available L-[1-14C]leucine (50-60 mCi/mmol) is sold as a solution in 2% ethanol or 0.1 N HCl.
-Blow dry a known activity of the tracer under a gentle stream of nitrogen and reconstitute in a solution of sterile normal saline made up to a concentration of 100 μCi/ml.
+Purchase commercially available L-[1-14C]leucine (50-60 mCi/mmol), which is sold as a solution in 2% ethanol or 0.1 N HCl.
+Blow dry a known activity of the tracer under a gentle stream of nitrogen and reconstitute in a solution of sterile normal saline made up to a concentration of 100 μCi/mL.

-Confirmation of a normal physiological state, administration of L-[1-14C]leucine and collection of arterial blood samples.
+Administer L-[1-14C]leucine intravenously and collect arterial blood samples.

-Materials include: 18 1.5 mL microtubes for deproteinizing plasma samples (add 70 l of deionized water to each tube), 17 250l glass vial inserts (15 inserts for collection of arterial blood samples and 2 inserts for collection of dead space blood to be reinjected.
-To limit the collection of extra and unnecessary blood, small, thin glass vial inserts with tapered bottoms that allow for accessible pipetting of supernatant plasma is recommended.), 2 microcapillary tubes (32 X 0.8mm, for hematocrit measurement), 1 heparin and lithium fluoride-coated microcentrifuge tube (to prevent clotting and glycolysis, respectively), hemostats (cover the tips with tygon tubing so that clamps will not damage PE tubing), blood glucose monitor, blood pressure transducer, 1 cc sterile syringes (for saline flushes), and commercially available euthanasia solution (diluted 1:1 in deionized water (for mice)).
+Gather necessary materials: 18 1.5 mL microtubes for deproteinizing plasma samples (add 70 L of deionized water to each tube), 17 250L glass vial inserts (15 inserts for collection of arterial blood samples and 2 inserts for collection of dead space blood to be reinjected.
+To limit the collection of extra and unnecessary blood, small, thin glass vial inserts with tapered bottoms that allow for accessible pipetting of supernatant plasma is recommended), 2 microcapillary tubes (32 X 0.8mm, for hematocrit measurement), 1 heparin and lithium fluoride-coated microcentrifuge tube (to prevent clotting and glycolysis, respectively), hemostats (cover the tips with tygon tubing so that clamps will not damage PE tubing), blood glucose monitor, blood pressure transducer, 1 mL sterile syringes (for saline flushes), and commercially available euthanasia solution (diluted 1:1 in deionized water (for mice)).

-The following physiological variables are measured at the outset of the procedure to measure rCPS to ensure that the animal is in a normal physiological state: hematocrit, arterial plasma glucose concentration, and mean arterial blood pressure.
-A sample of blood is also taken to determine the arterial plasma leucine concentration.
-Clamp the arterial tubing about 1 inch from the end and cut off the tip, creating an opening for blood to flow.
+Ensure the animal is in a normal physiological state at the outset of the experiment.

+Clamp the arterial tubing about 2 cm from the end and cut off the tip, creating an opening for blood to flow.
 Then unclamp tubing and collect dead space blood ((c.
-30 l) to collect any residual saline and/or blood from previous draws), and, in a separate tube, a control sample (approx. 30 µL), hematocrit samples (about half of the capillary tube volume), glucose sample (approx. 20 µL).
+30 L) to collect any residual saline and/or blood from previous draws), and, in a separate tube, collect a control sample (approx. 30 µL), hematocrit samples (about half of the capillary tube volume), and a glucose sample (approx. 20 µL).

-Dead space blood is returned to the animal through the venous line followed by a heparinized saline flush to prevent excess blood loss.

-Connect the arterial line to a blood pressure transducer to measure mean arterial blood pressure.

-After taking the samples be sure to re-clamp the arterial line and to flush the line with a small (50 l) volume of heparinized saline.
-Centrifuge control sample for 2 min at 18,000 x g to separate plasma.
-Deproteinize plasma samples as follows: add 5 µL of plasma to 70 µL of deionized water in a 1.5 ml microtube, add 25 µL of the 16% SSA solution and vortex.
-Place on ice for 30 min before freezing on dry ice.
-To measure the hematocrit, plug one end with sealant putty and centrifuge for 1 min at 4500 x g.
+Measure hematocrit by plugging one end with sealant putty and centrifuge for 1 min at 4500 x g.
 Measure the ratio of the volume of red cells to the total blood volume.
 If an animal has a hematocrit below 30%, do not continue the study.

 Use a commercially available blood glucose monitor to measure the glucose level in a drop of blood.

+Centrifuge control sample for 2 min at 18,000 x g to separate plasma.
+Deproteinize plasma samples as follows: add 5 µL of plasma to 70 µL of deionized water in a 1.5 mL microtube, add 25 µL of the 16% SSA solution and vortex.
+Place on ice for 30 min before freezing on dry ice.

+Return dead space blood to the animal through the venous line, followed by a heparinized saline flush to prevent excess blood loss.

+Connect the arterial line to a blood pressure transducer to measure mean arterial blood pressure.

+After taking the samples be sure to re-clamp the arterial line and to flush the line with a small (50 L) volume of heparinized saline.